This is why everyday racial profiling is so dangerous

 "People who argue that prejudice is not a big problem today are, ironically, demonstrating the problem of unconscious prejudice," Teaching Tolerance said.

-Kelly Fyff-Marshall, one of the three black women wrongfully accused of burglarizing their Airbnb rental, said it's time to make a conscious effort to stop racial profiling.
+Kelly Fyff-Marshall, one of the two black women along with a black man wrongfully accused of burglarizing their Airbnb rental, said it's time to make a conscious effort to stop racial profiling.

 "It seems as a black person, you can't live.
 There's nothing you can do without calling the cops," she said.
 "This is getting out of hand."

-Note: CORRECTION: This story has been updated to correct the gender makeup of the group of friends detained in the Airbnb incident.